diseraluca/diseraluca.github.io/_posts/2019-02-21-chronicle-of-learning.md

 ### How are our TMs defined

-For Tummys we are mostly using the classic intuition of a TM with a configuration, a read-write head and a tape.
+For *Tummys* we are mostly using the classic intuition of a TM with a configuration, a read-write head and a tape.
-A TM reads a symbol from the current tape's cell under the read-write head at each step and writes a symbol on that cell, moves either left or right and set to a new state.
+A TM reads a symbol from the current tape's cell under the read-write head at each step and writes a symbol on that cell, moves either left or right and sets to a new state.
 These actions are chosen in accordance with the TM's configuration.
 A TM stops its execution when it reaches a halt state in its configuration.
 Our tapes are one-dimensional and infinite in both directions.
 Each cell of the tape has either a character from the input alphabet or the blank character written on it at each step.